How to Build a Free Study Plan for Any Finance Exam (2026)

 Step 4: Take a readiness baseline

-Answer a short topic-spread mixed quiz so the planner sees your starting readiness per topic.
-This is roughly 20 to 40 questions across the major topics of your exam.
-It is not a graded test.
-It is a calibration so the planner can put the most weight on your weakest topics from day one.
+Answer a short topic-spread mixed quiz so the planner can see where you're starting per topic.
+That's roughly 20 to 40 questions across your exam's major topics.
+Nobody grades it.
+It's a calibration, so the planner can throw the most weight at your weakest topics from day one.

-If you skip the baseline, the planner assumes equal readiness across all topics and weights the schedule by blueprint topic weight only.
-That is fine, but the baseline takes 15 minutes and significantly improves the early-weeks targeting.
+Skip the baseline and the planner assumes you're equally ready everywhere and weights the schedule by blueprint topic weight alone.
+That works.
+But the baseline takes 15 minutes and sharpens the early-weeks targeting a lot.

 Step 5: Follow the weekly tile

-Each week the planner surfaces a tile with the lessons and practice sets due that week.
-Mark items done as you go.
-The planner reads your accuracy on practice sets and your time-to-answer per question, and uses both signals to track readiness movement per topic.
+Each week the planner surfaces a tile with the lessons and practice sets due.
+Check items off as you go.
+It watches your accuracy on practice sets and your time-to-answer per question, and uses both to track how readiness is moving per topic.

-If a topic's readiness jumps up faster than expected, the planner shifts subsequent practice on that topic toward spaced refresh.
-If a topic's readiness moves up slower than expected, the planner adds more reps and pulls in a lesson refresher.
+When a topic's readiness climbs faster than expected, the planner moves later practice on it toward spaced refresh.
+When a topic lags, it adds reps and pulls in a lesson refresher.

 Step 6: Tighten with mock exams in the final stretch

-In the last 2 to 4 weeks before the exam, the planner schedules timed mock exams (Fellow tier) under exam-day conditions:
+In the last 2 to 4 weeks, the planner schedules timed mock exams (Fellow tier) under exam-day conditions:

 • Length: matches the real exam (3 hours, 4.5 hours, 4 hours, depending on credential)